On This Page

 Courses in Technology, Mathematics, and Sciences 2.a:

-Required of majors in astronomy, biology, chemistry, computer science, environmental geosciences, mathematics, physics, secondary biology education, secondary chemistry education, secondary mathematics education, secondary earth and space science education, secondary physics education, and all students in the Engineering Studies program.
+Required of majors in biology, chemistry, computer science, environmental geosciences, secondary biology education, secondary chemistry education, secondary mathematics education, secondary physics education, and all students in the Engineering Studies program.

 Mathematics, above the level taken for Mathematics and Quantitative Skills: 3 hours